 Mission statement: “Pacific Science Center ignites curiosity in every child and fuels a passion for discovery, experimentation, and critical thinking in all of us.
 We bring science to life.
 Our award-winning, interactive programs reach more than 1.1 million people each year — in their communities, classrooms and on our campus.”

 Engage: Become a member or volunteer.

 Rainier Scholars aims to increase college graduation rates for low-income students of color through intensive academic preparation, leadership development and personalized support.
-The 12-year program helps students — 90 percent of whom come from families in which they are the first to earn a four-year degree —build critical thinking skills, embrace cultural identity and develop resilience.
-Since 2000, the nonprofit has served more than 700 students and facilitated more than 500 professional internships.
+Over the course of 12 years, the program helps individual students — 90 percent of whom come from families in which they are the first to earn a four-year degree — build critical thinking skills, embrace cultural identity and develop resilience.
+The nonprofit has serves more than 700 students annually and has facilitated more than 500 professional internships.

 Mission statement: “Rainier Scholars cultivates the academic potential and leadership skills of hardworking, low-income students of color.
 By creating access to transformational educational opportunities and providing comprehensive support to scholars and families, we increase college graduation rates and empower new generations of leaders.”

 As seen in GeekWire: Coverage including Rainier Scholars is here.

 Engage: Find information on business partnerships and volunteering.